0x-KChau/ionic-csv/README.md

-# ionic-mqtt
+# ionic-csv

 ## Introduction
-This is a simple ionic wrapper of paho-mqtt.
-For more detail of paho-mqtt, please refer to this [paho-mqtt github page](https://github.com/eclipse/paho.mqtt.javascript#readme).
+This is a simple csv convertor for Ionic.

 ## Get Started

 ### Installation

 ```
-npm install ionic-mqtt --save
+npm install ionic-csv --save
 ```

 ### Example Usage